Top rated Brokers of the year 2021

 - Does the broker offer their clients more than forex trading?

-If a forex broker offers futures, commodities, stocks or CFDs in addition to forex, in most cases this means that the broker has a bigger business and looks after more customers.
+If a forex broker offers futures, bonds, cryptocurrencies, commodities, stocks and CFDs in addition to forex, in most cases this means that the broker has a bigger business and looks after many customers.

 Good and bad broker reviews

-On the other hand, smaller forex brokers or providers of forex signal services sometimes write their own reviews of their own service in order to push it.
-With larger brokers, especially brokers that offer a good service, this usually happens less.
+On the other hand, smaller forex brokers or providers of forex signal services sometimes write their own reviews in order to push it.
+With larger brokers, especially brokers that offer a good service, this happens less.
 But even these evaluations can be filtered out relatively well through careful analysis.
-When most of the ratings for a service are bad, it's hard to believe that a user gives a 5 star rating and has never experienced any of the problems described.
+When most of the ratings and reviews are bad, it's hard to believe that a user gives a 5 star rating and has never experienced any of the problems others have described.
 You should take a closer look here.

 Finding the Best Forex and CFD Broker: Step 5